androzdev/mediaplex/README.md

 // probe 5 MB
 const { result } = await mediaplex.probeStream(stream, 5 * 1024 * 1024);
 ```

-// add a note

-> ⚠️
-> Probing a stream is non-blocking as it is done in a worker thread.
-But probing a buffer is a blocking operation.

 ## Opus Encoder